trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

 **Python and MATLAB Interfaces**

 The CPU and SSE kernels are accessible from Python and MATLAB.
 The Python version is available on the [Python Package Index](https://pypi.python.org/pypi/trottersuzuki).
+Please refer to the documentation of these packages for further information.

 Compilation & Installation
 --------------------------